Many growers will have their personal choice of preference when it comes to using either clay or plastic pots.

 These are often very attractive especially with bowl gardens, and are wonderful for displaying your cacti and succulents.
 The glazing will prevent water loss from the soil medium and also the weight of the pots will offer support.
 Like with plastic pots if you are new to the hobby then it may be best to avoid using glazed pots until you get more experienced with watering.

-So when it comes to what is my personal choice, I do like and use both clay and plastic pots, as a whole most of my collection is potted up into plastic pots, but I do have my top heavy plants grown in clay pots.
+So when it comes to what is my personal choice, I do like to use clay and plastic and ceramic glazed pots.
+Most of my collection is potted up into plastic pots, but I do have my top heavy plants grown in clay pots.